Dependence control chart using maximum copula entropy: Joint distribution function via maximum copula entropy method

 where $ f_X(\cdot) $ and $ f_Y(\cdot) $ are marginal functions gotten by the maximum entropy principle based on Shannon's definition.
 In this regard, the functions \eqref{JointME} and \eqref{fco} can be functionally compared.
-Although \eqref{JointME} has no effect of dependency, the \eqref{fco} highly performs the dependency in data, which was our aim. \\ So, the joint density function of a dependence data set is gotten via the maximum entropy and copula function.
-The maximum entropy principle is applied, because it is the best choice when enough information is not available, and it can help us to find a fitted distribution while there is not sufficient information or the sample size is not large enough.
-The copula function keeps the original dependency between variables of the data set as well.
+Although \eqref{JointME} has no effect of dependency, the \eqref{fco} highly performs the dependency in data, which was our aim. \\ So, the joint density function of dependence data is gotten via the maximum entropy and copula function.
+The maximum entropy principle is applied because it is the best choice for the lack of details.
+It helps us to fit a distribution when there is incomplete information, and the sample size is not large enough.
+The copula function keeps the original dependency between variables of the data set.
 Thus, the result of the joint density function is reasonable for our goal.
-In the next section, $T^2$-Hotelling statistics are presented, because, in the last step of this paper, suitable control limits are designed for smooth shifts, which are unacceptable for manufacturing processes.
+In the next section, we present $T^2$-Hotelling statistics because control limits are designed for multivariate cases.